johanek/old-blog/source/_posts/2015-03-10-the-path-to-peer-review.markdown

 Over time, we moved all the other repositories across to this workflow, starting with the repos with the highest number of risky changes.
 But, for a number of repos, we kept the old workflow with synchronous deployment hooks because all the changes being made were low risk and well established practises.

-## Initially, slowing down is hard to do
+## Initially, slowing down is hard

-The hardest thing to adapt to was that we were changing the perceived pace that people were working.
-Everyone was very used to being able to make the change they wanted immediately, and close that issue in JIRA straight away, and that's how they judged how long a piece of work takes to do.
-But that doesn't take into account the time spent troubleshooting and doing unplanned work.
+The hardest thing to adapt to was changing the perceived pace that people were working.
+Everyone was very used to being able to make the change they wanted immediately, and close that issue in JIRA straight away.
+That's how we judged how long a piece of work takes, but that doesn't take into account the time spent troubleshooting and doing unplanned work.

-What we were doing was moving more of the work up front before deployment, where you can fix problems with less disruption.
+What we were doing was moving more of the work up front, where you can fix problems with less disruption.
 But making that adjustment to the way you work can be really hard because you perceive the process to be slower.

-Everyone in our team is a good sport and willing to give things a go - but as much as we could try to explain the benefit of slowing down, it takes time actually doing it to see how much better it is.
+Everyone in our team is a good sport and willing to give things a go - but as much as we could try to explain the benefit of slowing down, you only realise how much better it is by doing it over and over, and that takes time.

 Sometimes it's necessary to move faster, and we manage that simply - if someone needs a review now, they ask someone and explain why it's urgent.
-Similarly if I'm busy I'll say something like *"I'm probably not going to be able to review everything in my queue today.
+As a reviewer, if I'm busy I'll get people to prioritise their requests by asking *"I'm probably not going to be able to review everything in my queue today.
 Is there anything that needs looking at now?"*

 ## In time the benefits are demonstrated

 By using Pull Requests we created an asynchronous feedback system.
-In JIRA, you propose what you're going to do.
+First you propose what you're going to do in JIRA.
 Then you implement it how you think it should be done and create a PR.
 Then when a reviewer is available they'll provide feedback or approve the change.
 You keep making updates to your PR and JIRA until the change is approved or declined.

-Given enough time, everyone experienced all of the following benefits of that feedback:
+With time, everyone experienced all of the following benefits of that feedback:

-**Mistakes are caught before they are deployed**
+**Catch mistakes before they are deployed**

 This was what we set out to do!
 There were breaking changes made before, and there are less of them now.

 **Learn about dependencies between components**

-A common type of feedback is *"How is this change going to affect X?"* - sometimes the requestor has already considered that and can explain the impact and any steps they took to deal with X. But if you haven't considered it, you need to research it.
-Then you've learnt more about how things are connected and have a greater appreciation of how the system works as a whole.
+A common type of feedback is *"How is this change going to affect X?"* - sometimes the requestor has already considered that and can explain the impact and any steps they took to deal with X. But if they haven't considered it, they need to research it.
+That way they learn more about how things are connected and have a greater appreciation of how the system works as a whole.

-**Consistent style and approaches**
+**Enforce consistent style and approaches**

-Everyone has their own preferred way of doing things - with a PR we can say this is the style we want to use, and enforce it.
+Everyone has their own preferred style of text editing and coding.
+With a PR we can say this is the style we want to use, and enforce it.
 The tidier you keep your configs and code, the more respect others will have for them.

-It's massively helpful to get told there's an existing function that achieves what you're trying to do, or there's existing examples of approaches to solving a problem.
+It's massively helpful to be told about an existing function that achieves what you're trying to do, or there's existing examples of approaches to solving a problem.
 This can help you learn better techniques, and avoid duplicating code.

 **Identify risky changes**

 With changes to fragile systems, you're never confident about hitting deploy even if the change looks good.
-Until it's been put in production and suffered the full range of uses there is risk.
+Until it's in production and put through it's paces there is risk.
 So this has allowed us to schedule deploying changes for times where the impact will be lower, or deploy the change to a subset of users.

-It's also stopped push and run scenarios - we avoid merges after 5pm, they can always wait for tomorrow morning!
+It's also stopped "push and run" scenarios - we avoid merges after 5pm, they can always wait for tomorrow morning!

-**Forced to explain what you’re trying to do**
+**Explain what you’re trying to do**

 Much of the review process is not about identifying problems with configs and code, but simply being aware of and understanding the changes that are taking place.
-This in invaluable to me as a reviewer.
+This is invaluable to me as a reviewer.

 So, when raising a Pull Request, it's expected that each commit has a reference to the JIRA issue related to the change.
-The Pull Request can have a comment about what is changing and any, and that can be very helpful but the explation of why the change is taking place must be in the JIRA.
+The Pull Request can have a comment about what is changing and why, and that can be very helpful but the explanation of why the change is taking place must be in the JIRA.

 This way, when looking back at the change history we can also reference the motivations for making that change and see the bigger picture beyond the commit message.